+DJ maiotic an iteme required of transfer estationic to apply for admissioni

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript Х
+D5 High school transcript х

-D5 College transcript(s) Х
+D5 College transcript(s) х

 D5 Essay or personal statement х

 D5 Interview Х

-D5 Standardized test scores Х
+D5 Standardized test scores х

 D5 Statement of good standing from prior institution(s) х

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): n/a If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): n/a

-D8 List any other application requirements specific to transfer applicants: Applicants must submit letters of recommendation from two college instructors.
+D8 List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall March 1 May 15 June 10

-D9 Winter

-D9 Spring March 1 May 15 June 10

-D9 Summer

-D10 Yes No

-D10 Does an open admission policy, if reported, apply to transfer students?
-N/A D11 Describe additional requirements for transfer admission, if applicable: Stude Medical Education continuum or the 5-year Dual Degree Program with I m in Liberal Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: С D13 Number Unit Type T Maximum number of credits or courses that may be transferred from a two-year institution: 15 I rse = 4 semester hours) - D14 Number T Maximum number of credits or courses that may be transferred from a four-year institution: 15 Unit Type courses (1 cour I rse = 4 semester hours) D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: ] - D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 15 ] D17 Describe other transfer credit policies: Courses in professional o acceptable for transfer credit; courses taken at non-accredited instituti
+Rolling D9 Priority Date Closing Date Notification Date Reply Date Admission D9 Fall 3/1 Mid-May Early June D9 Winter 3/1 Mid-May Early June Spring D9 D9 Summer Yes D10 No Does an open admission policy, if reported, apply to transfer students?
+D10 D11 Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies Page 12 Report the lowest grade earned for any course that may be transferred for credit: Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-D13 courses vear institution: 15 (1 course = 4 sem hours) D14 Number Unit Type Maximum number of credits or courses that may be transferred from a fourcourses year institution: 15 (1 course = 4 sem hours) D15 Minimum number of credits that transfers must complete at your institution to earn an associate n/a D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's 15 D17 Describe other transfer credit policies: Military Service Transfer Credit Policies D18 Does your institution accept the following military/veteran transfer credits: Yes No American Council on Education (ACE) Х College Level Examination Program (CLEP) Х DANTES Subject Standardized Tests (DSST) D19 Number Unit Type Maximum number of credits or courses that may be transferred based on See D22. military education evaluated by the American Council on Education (ACE): Unit Type D20 Number Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College See D22.
+Level Examination Program (CLEP) or DANTES Subject Standardized